beratcmn/imdb-sentiment-analysis/README.md

 ## Introduction

 This project is a sentiment analysis of the IMDB movie review dataset.
 The dataset contains 50,000 reviews, which are split into 40,000 reviews for training and 10,000 reviews for testing.
-The training and testing sets are balanced, meaning they contain an equal number of positive and negative reviews.
+The training and testing sets are not balanced.
 The goal of this project is to train a model to predict whether a review is positive or negative.

 ## Purpose